HazyResearch/deepdive/doc/labeling.md

-## Mindtagger: A Tool for Labeling Data
+## Mindtagger: A tool for labeling data

 *[Mindtagger][]* is a general data annotation tool that provides a customizable, interactive graphical user interface.
 An annotation task takes a list of items and a template that defines how each item should be rendered and what annotations can be added as inputs.